Jean H. Quataert

 Recent Articles & Publications:

-- "A Knowledge Revolution: Transnational Feminist Contributions to International Development Agendas and Policies, 1965-1995," for inclusion in a special issue of Global Social Policy entitled "Engendering Transnational Policy History," guest editor Sonya Alice Michel, estimated publication 2014 [reviewed, accepted, 9,690 words].
+- "A Knowledge Revolution: Transnational Feminist Contributions to International Development Agendas and Policies, 1965-1995," special issue on "Engendering Transnational Policy History," guest editor Sonya Alice Michel, Global Social Policy, vol. 14, no.2 (August 2014): 210-227.

 - Human Rights, Global Conferences, and the Making of Postwar Transnational Feminisms, Guest Editor with Benita Roth, Journal of Women's History, vol. 24, no. 4 (Winter 2012).